Meet your neighbours, know your community.

-When inviting your neighbours, share your idea for closing the street, and record their support with the sign-off form (included in the Block Party Application Form).
+When inviting your neighbours, share your idea for closing the street, and record their support with the sign-off release form.
 At least 51% of households must support the road closure.
 Talk to everyone on your block, including those across the street from each end of the block.

 Apply for your Block Party permit online - Application fee is $30+GST

 Saskatoon has a lot of block parties!
 Make sure to apply two weeks before your party date.
 Once you apply, we will contact you to confirm details and request your completed sign-off form.
 When everything is in order, we will email your block party permit.

 Approved block parties that require a street closure get free general liability insurance from the City of Saskatoon.
 The insurance covers party organizers and the City to a limit of $2,000,000 for public liability and property damage.

 We can help determine if you will need additional insurance coverage.
 If you do need more coverage, you will need to contact a private insurance broker.